Tricholand

 • Nurse species: Trichocereus can provide shade and protection to seedlings of other species, facilitating ecological succession.

-Traditional Uses and Sociocultural Value
+Traditional Uses and Sociocultural Value of Trichocereus

-Particularly, Trichocereus pachanoi, known as San Pedro, has been used for millennia in rituals, traditional medicine, and cultural practices of the Andes.
+Especially Trichocereus pachanoi, known as San Pedro, has been used for millennia in rituals, traditional medicine, and cultural practices of the Andes.
 Its presence in restoration projects also helps recover the cultural heritage of indigenous communities, strengthening the connection between society and nature.

-Practical Application in Restoration Projects
+Practical Application of Trichocereus in Ecological Restoration Projects

-• Selection and Propagation
+Selection and Propagation

 For successful projects: